 It is our supposition that stock price appreciation comes from two aspects – delivery by management of a company’s plans and from this execution, the reaction by investors to that in creating demand for those shares.
 Align’s focus is simply on increasing the markets awareness of a company’s story and progress made and aiding in the market’s appreciation of this through the production of our research.
 Our remuneration therefore comes from the increase in the value of our own investment(s) in the covered companies and the receipt of stock from the specific company (with, in certain instances, a 6 months lock in from initial coverage – again in complete contrast to almost all other City houses).
 In receiving equity in a particular company, Align actually pays its analysts in hard cash to produce the reports and so there is an acute requirement to get more right than wrong.
 As is evidenced by this site, we have been very successful in this regard with a number of multi-baggers.

 Our specialisation is in the sub £50m market cap arena where there is a dearth of independent commentary and the business was borne of this opportunity.
 We reiterate one of our USP’s – Align only takes on those companies where we believe there is upside as opposed to a company’s simple preparedness to pay for that research.
 If we did not adhere to this approach then we would (a) ultimately lose money in taking on sub investment grade opportunities where the equity position would fall below our analyst cash payment(s) and (b) have no following in the market place.
+Of course, at some point we will look to convert those equity positions into cash, not least in order to pay the usual company operational costs including taxation.
+It is at our our sole discretion with regards to when we monetise those positions and our primary consideration, aside from regulatory adherence, will be the profit maximisation for Align shareholders.

 We have fielded questions from individual investors in a number of companies in recent months asking for specific advice ref their holdings.
 We wish to make our approach here very clear – we do not advise individual investors.
 What we do is produce thorough research.
 It is then up to each individual follower of Align whether they wish to react to that research and in what manner given their personal circumstances.